Threat Detection Policies

 See at a Glance

-- Enabled/Not Enabled Viewed by toggle position.
+- Enabled/Not Enabled: Viewed by toggle position.

-policies may be user-designed from scratch or converted from default policies with changes to their rules. - Added/Updated Badges indicate managed policies with rules that have been added or updated in the past 7 days.
+- Added/Updated Badges indicate managed policies with rules that have been added or updated in the past 7 days.

 Take Action

-From this panel you can also:
+From this panel, you can also:

-Drill down to policy details (and potentially Edit them)
+Drill down to policy details, and potentially Edit them.

-Enable/Disable a policy using the toggle
+Enable or Disable a policy using the toggle.

-Create a new policy using the
+Create a new policy by selecting +Add Policy.

 Runtime Policies